 How much should I spend on an electric toothbrush?

 With such a wide range of toothbrushes available at different prices, it can be difficult to decide how much to spend.
 But don't be fooled into thinking a higher price means better cleaning.
 Our reviews reveal that there’s no direct link between price and quality – you can pay less than £50 for a Best Buy, or over £100 for an electric toothbrush that doesn’t reach that level.

 Unless you find these brushes on offer, the price can be eye watering.
 But what benefits are there to paying more?

-How long will the electric toothbrush battery last for?
+How long will my electric toothbrush battery last?